nymtech/docs/content/validators/client.md

 It, however, takes few mandatory parameters.
 Those are:

 1. `--f` must point to a valid configuration file, such as one of the configs included in `nym-validator/client/sample_configs/` directory.
 Note that the configuration itself specifies path to the Ethereum Ropsten network private key.
 Make sure it is correct.
-1. `--socket` specifies whether the client should listen on a tcp socket or a websocket
+1. `--socket` specifies whether the client should listen on a tcp socket or a websocket.
+Allowable values are `tcp` or `websocket`.
 1. `--port` port on which the client is going to be listening

 {{% notice info %}}